 \bpf \Cref{lem:sq-0-trick} ensures that $\pi_0(\wh{A})$ is a square-zero extension of the $p$-adic completion of $\pi_0(A)$, so is $p$-Henselian.
 Thus, we may replace $A'$ by $\wh{A}$ and use \Cref{BM-hens-comp} (with \Cref{rem:no-new-etale}) to obtain the case $U = \Spec(A[\f{1}{p}])$: \be \lab{U-1p-case} \tst R\Gamma(A[\f 1p], G) \isomto R\Gamma(A'[\f 1p], G). \ee In general, it remains to see that

 For this, we may work locally on $U$, so, by passing to an affine cover and forming $p$-Henselizations (which do not change the $R\Gamma_{\{ p = 0\}}$; see \Cref{prop:excision-prep} below for a much more general result, in our case \eqref{eqn:exicision-prep-square} is Cartesian by descent), we reduce to $U = \Spec(\pi_0(A))$.
-Then the continuity formula \eqref{eqn:continuity-formula} gives $R\Gamma(A, G) \isomto R\Gamma(A', G)$, so, due to \eqref{U-1p-case}, also the following desired isomorphism:
+Then the continuity formula \eqref{eqn:continuity-formula} gives